WHEN DINOSAURS RULED THE EARTH

 I can’t recall exactly when I first ventured into Jurassic Park.

 Steven Spielberg’s adaptation of Michael Crichton’s novel came to cinemas in June 1993, but — being two at the time — I didn’t see it there.
 After its theatrical run, the film didn’t make its way to VHS until October ’94, so I was at least three by the time I first set eyes on Isla Nublar.
 Maybe four.
 It was somewhere around there, though: my first truly concrete memories of my time in this world start around age five, and it was definitely part of my life by then.
-It feels, in fact, as though it always has been.
+It feels as though it always has been.

 It’s part of me, Jurassic Park, and so the question of what it means to me — of what it is to me — is a daunting one, one I’ve thought so difficult to adequately answer that the section of The JHN Files dedicated to Jurassic has, so far, dealt almost exclusively with Jurassic World.
 Unfortunate though it is, I find it infinitely easier to critique things I don’t like than to properly express my feelings for those I do… and to say that I merely ‘like’ Jurassic Park is right up there with the most extreme understatements of all time.